 To view the course brochure click here.

-The face-to-face component of the certificate will be delivered on a maximum of two Saturdays per module*, in Mary Immaculate College Limerick and in an agreed location convenient to students in the north/east of the country.
-Students also be required to engage with a range of research papers, podcasts, videos and reflective exercises.
+The face-to-face component of the certificate will typically be delivered on ten Saturdays over the course of the year, in Mary Immaculate College (MIC) Limerick and in the Middletown Centre for Autism (MCA).
+Some face-to-face sessions may place in Dublin, where guest speakers are involved.
+Prospective students will indicate on their application form their preferred location at which to study: MIC or MCA.
+All students will be required to attend an induction day in Mary Immaculate College for registration and orientation purposes.
+Students will be required to engage weekly with a range of research papers, podcasts, videos and/or reflective exercises.
 The online content is delivered through and supported by Mary Immaculate College’s Moodle platform.
 All students will be enrolled as students of Mary Immaculate College and will be required to complete formal assessment prior to the award of the Certificate.
-Successful completion of the Certificate provides a successful candidate with 30 ECTS / 60 CAT point.
+Successful completion of the Certificate provides a successful candidate with 30 ECTS / 60 CAT point

 Fees (EU and non-EU)

-For more information about fees for this programme, please go to the postgraduate fees 2016-17 page – click here
+For more information about fees for this programme, please go to the postgraduate fees 2018-19 page – click here

 How to Apply

-- Download and complete the application form - click here
+- 1. Download and complete the application form - click here

 Please print off the PayPal confirmation receipt or number, and attach it to your application, as failure to do so will render your application invalid.

-- For further information about the course, please contact:
+For further information about the course, please contact: